Glyphosate in food

 The International Agency for Research on Cancer (IARC) announced in March 2015 that it had determined that glyphosate was a probable human carcinogen.

-New Zealand Food Safety reviewed the IARC report in July 2015 and concluded that IARC had carried out a hazard assessment and not a risk assessment.
+New Zealand Food Safety reviewed the IARC report in July 2015 and concluded that IARC had done a hazard assessment and not a risk assessment.
 This means that IARC had looked at whether glyphosate exposure could lead to cancer under any circumstances, whether those circumstances were realistic or not.
 For example, if the dose required is not a credible dose that humans may be likely to be exposed to.

 New Zealand Food Safety's view is that the IARC data does not indicate any credible risk to users of glyphosate (for example, farmers, home gardeners), or to consumers of produce with residues of glyphosate that comply with the New Zealand maximum residue levels.

-The European Food Safety Authority released a review of glyphosate in November 2015.
+The European Food Safety Authority (EFSA) released a review of glyphosate in November 2015.
 They looked at the IARC findings as part of their review.

 The EFSA review determined that glyphosate did not pose any carcinogenic risk to humans and that pesticide products containing glyphosate will remain eligible to be registered in the European Union.